Difference Tone Training

 More Methodological Reflections

+(iv.)
 If you can't discern a difference tone in one of the stimuli, does it follow that there is no such tone in your experience?
-At least three possibilities beckon: (A.) The difference tone is genuinely a distinct part of your experience, but you have not (yet) succeeded in discerning it.
-(B.) The difference tone contributes in some way to your overall experience, but not in such a way as to be separately discernible, even in principle.
-(C.) The difference tone is no respect part of your experience.
+At least three possibilities beckon: (a.)
+The difference tone is genuinely a distinct part of your experience, but you have not (yet) succeeded in discerning it. (b.)
+The difference tone contributes in some way to your overall experience, but not in such a way as to be separately discernible, even in principle. (c.)
+The difference tone is is no respect part of your experience.
+I see no straightforward way to distinguish between these three options.
+This creates a serious difficulty for introspective methodologies.
+How are we to know when to accept a denial of an aspect of experience?

+(v.)
 Even if you guess correctly on a particular stimulus, it doesn't follow that the difference tone is a separately discernible part of your experience.
-You may pick out the right answer simply because that tone somehow, perhaps ineffably, fits with the experience of the stimulus in the way the others do not; or you might be gaining a sense of the pattern of rising pitch in the difference tones and thus know where to expect one.
+You may pick out the right answer simply because that tone somehow accords with the experience of the stimulus in a way the others do not, or you might be gaining a sense of the pattern of rising pitch in the difference tones and thus know where to expect one.
+You may feel you have a good sense of the basis of your selection from among the alternatives, but should we trust people's feelings on such matters?

-Perhaps you feel that you hear a combination tone in one of these cases, but you cannot reliably identify it with any of the three associated options.
-Should you trust your judgment that you experience the tone?
-Is it a question of tonal memory?
-Do you think you would similarly have trouble picking one tone out of a chord of three?
-If you're curious about the last question, try the following test.
-A tone will be presented for one second, then it will be joined by both a higher and a lower tone for five seconds.
-The lower tone will be 0.5% of the intensity of the other two (23 decibels less intense), and its pitch will not be in vicinity of either the first or the second difference tones of the two higher tones.
+(vi.)
+If errors and indecision are due to failures of tonal memory over the brief interval between hearing the stimulus and hearing the response options, rather than difficulty in apprehending the auditory experience itself, it seems natural to suppose that similar failures of tonal memory would emerge in the task of picking one tone out of a chord of three.
+To explore that possibility, try the following test.
+A tone will be presented for one second.
+Then it will be joined by both a higher and a lower tone for five seconds.
+The lower tone will be 0.5% of the intensity of the other two (23 decibels less intense), and its pitch will not be in the vicinity of either the first or the second difference tones of the two higher tones.
 Try to determine the pitch of the lower tone.
 Chord.
 ChA, ChB, ChC.
-You may be distracted by one or another of the combination tones, so feel free to play the chord again, listening for something in the range of the three options.
+Feel free to play the chord several times, listening for something in the range of the three options.
 Key.
+If you find this test easier than the difference tone tests, tonal memory may not be the issue.

-What if you reliably guess the "wrong" tone for one of the intervals, and after repeated verifications, you still feel that that is the genuine pitch of the difference tone for you?
-Could you be mistaken in this?
+(vii.)
+Suppose you reliably guess the "wrong" tone for one of the intervals, and after repeated verifications, you still feel that that is the genuine pitch of the difference tone for you.
+Can you convince yourself that you could be mistaken in this?
+Or does that idea just seem preposterous?

 Titchener's Training, Part Four